mdwint/ocdc/README.md

 - Lines are wrapped at 90 characters.
 - Version sections are separated by two blank lines to aid visual scanning.
 - Square brackets are not used in titles.
-Changelogs aren't programming languages, so why throw in weird symbols like that?

 ## Installation